RaigoXD/HangMan/README.md

   <img src="https://user-images.githubusercontent.com/66691963/179068751-471bcfc6-618e-425a-a452-bd8b07fb5b30.png">
 </p>

-There you could show the configurations, make a new ones and start to play and ready you are in the game, PLAY!!!!
+There you could look the configurations, make a new ones and start to play and ready you are in the game, PLAY!!!!

 # ME